Welcome to a private festival

-Quite a lot of walking is necessary to reach concert venues and to get around the towns visited.
-While the ship is equipped with a lift, the majority of concert venues are not.
-Participants need to be averagely fit, sure-footed and able to manage everyday walking and stair-climbing without difficulty.
+Quite a lot of walking is necessary to reach some concert venues and to get around the towns we visit.
+Most of the concert venues do not have a lift.
+You need to be averagely fit, sure-footed and able to manage everyday walking and stair-climbing without difficulty.
 We ask that you take the simple fitness tests before booking.

-The walking party.
-Participants’ fitness must go beyond the level required for the tests below.
-You must be in good physical condition and to be used to country walking with uphill and downhill content.
+A higher fitness level is required for the Walking Party.
+You will need to be in good physical condition, and used to country walking over hilly terrain.
 There is not always the opportunity to return to the hotel to freshen up before every concert or dinner.

 If you have a medical condition or a disability which may affect your holiday or necessitate special arrangements being made for you, please discuss these with us before booking – or, if the condition develops or changes subsequently, as soon as possible before departure.